jrseti/Dish/README.md

 # Simple-Dish-Controller
-Simple controller with toggle switches to move the dish motors
+Simple controller with toggle switches to move the motors of a satellite dish.

 The project is to create a PCB that will control 2 motors tht will be used as the azimuth and elevation motors of a satellite dish.
-The cirction will allow controlling simple movement for each motor, forward, reverse, still, all at one set speed.
+The direction will allow controlling simple movement for each motor, forward, reverse, still, all at one set speed.

 The project usises Kicad to create the schematic, PCB and BOM.